seek-oss/gradle-aws-plugin/README.md

 #### Interpolation

-Both the `UploadFile` and `UploadFiles` support interpolation of files prior to upload.
+Both `UploadFile` and `UploadFiles` support interpolation of files prior to upload.
 Interpolation leverages the Config plugin to resolve tokenised keys to values.

 Shown below is an `UploadFiles` task that interpolates all files using the Config plugin to resolve configuration keys.